cucumber/cucumber-rails/README.md

 ### Running Appraisal suite

-In order to test against multiple versions of key dependencies, the [Appraisal](https://github.com/thoughtbot/appraisal) is used to generate multiple gemfiles, stored in the `gemfiles/` directory.
+In order to test against multiple versions of key dependencies, the [Appraisal](https://github.com/thoughtbot/appraisal) gem is used to generate multiple gemfiles, stored in the `gemfiles/` directory.
 Normally these will only run on Travis; however, if you want to run the full test suite against all gemfiles, run the following commands:

     [bundle exec] appraisal install
     [bundle exec] appraisal rake test